Maple Leaf Sports & Entertainment: Conn Smythe

-Although Conn Smythe was the face of MLGL from its founding in 1931, he did not acquire majority ownership of the company until 1947, following a power struggle between directors who supported him as president and those who wanted him replaced with Frank J. Selke.
-With the help of a $300,000 loan from Toronto stockbroker and MLGL shareholder Percy Gardiner, and the support of minority partner Jack Bickell, Smythe was able to buy 30,000 shares in MLGL from Gardiner and installed himself as president on November 19, 1947, replacing Edward Bickle.
+Although Conn Smythe was the face of MLGL from its founding in 1931, he did not acquire majority ownership of the company until 1947, following a power struggle between directors who supported him as president and those who wanted him replaced by Frank J. Selke.
+Financed by a $300,000 loan from Toronto stockbroker and MLGL shareholder Percy Gardiner, and the support of minority partner Jack Bickell, Smythe bought 30,000 shares in MLGL from Gardiner and installed himself as president on November 19, 1947, replacing Edward Bickle.
 The loan was paid off in 1960.

 In November 1961, Smythe sold 45,000 of his 50,000 shares to a three-person partnership formed by his son Stafford Smythe, Harold Ballard, and John Bassett (owner of the Toronto Telegram and part-owner of the Canadian Football League's Toronto Argonauts) for $2.3 million.
-When combined with their own holdings, this gave the Stafford-Ballard-Bassett partnership 87,000 shares, representing 60% of the company.
+When combined with their own holdings, this gave the partnership 87,000 shares, representing 60% of the company.
 Ballard fronted Stafford most of the money for the purchase though a loan he obtained.
-According to several sources, Conn thought the sale was only to his son, and was furious when he learned that Ballard and Bassett were his partners.
-He had hoped that Stafford would keep MLGL for his son, Tommy.
-However, it is unlikely that Stafford could have raised the millions needed for the deal on his own.
-Stafford became president of MLGL and governor of the Maple Leafs, with Ballard becoming executive vice president and Bassett chairman of the board.
+According to sources, Conn thought the sale was only to his son, and was furious when he learned that Ballard and Bassett were Stafford's partners as he had hoped that Stafford would keep MLGL for his son, Tommy.
+However, it is unlikely that Stafford could have raised the millions needed for the deal independently.
+Stafford became president of MLGL and governor of the Maple Leafs, while Ballard becoming executive vice president and Bassett chairman of the board.